Data Centers in Falkenberg

 Network & Connectivity Ecosystem

 Carrier Density & Carrier Neutrality: Carrier count: over 10 as of September 2025.
-The market offers a resilient mix of national incumbents and regional fiber providers, ensuring path diversity for sensitive workloads.
+The market provides a resilient mix of national incumbents and regional fiber providers, ensuring path diversity for sensitive workloads.
 While not a massive global transit hub, it provides the necessary density for high-uptime regional operations.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
 No direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure exist within the city limits.
 Traffic typically reaches the Stockholm hub, the nearest major cloud intersection, through private wavelength services or managed layer 2 connections.